nyrell/md-note-keeper/README.md

 ## Installation from release

-Download the release and unpack in a directory of your choice.
-Run with:
+Download the zip file from the [release](https://github.com/nyrell/md-note-keeper/releases) and unpack in a directory of your choice.
+Move to the directory and start the program with:

     $ java -jar md-note-keeper-x.x.x.jar